jaimitpatel/Budget-Tracker/README.md

 ## Github URL 🌐
 [Jaimitpatel](https://github.com/Jaimitpatel/)
 ## Description 📝
-This application is a budget tracker that allows users to keep track of their budget by adding or subtracting funds using custom amounts.
+This application is a search engine for books, that uses google api to pull information about any books that a user searches for.
+It allows users to login to save their selections or delete it as they wish.
 ## Table of Contents 🗒
 * [Installations](#installations-dependencies-)
 * [Running the App](#running-the-app)